lsrkthelibrarian/dataviscunygc/blog_post4.md

 Since there is a discrepancy in describing zines, I would like to analyze two fields of the zine collections we have in ZineCat: creator (aka author) and keywords (aka subject headings).
 When we launched ZineCat in spring, 2017, we did not include keywords as they presented  a challenge for our system, but they are a very essential part of how users will search for, and find, the zines in the union catalog.
 At this moment, my research question is: How can visualizations assist me in discovering the inconsistencies and impediments of describing the zine collections in The Zine Union Catalog (ZUC)?
 With new discoveries through visualizations, how can the metadata for organizing zines be improved (and/or standardized) to make finding zines through ZUC easier?

-###**Audience:**
+**Audience:**
 The immediate audience for this project is me and Jenna Freedman, along with any other members of the zine union catalog community.
 However, this project has a larger audience in the wider zine community and will reach any individual or group that ends up using the Zine Union Catalog (including students, scholars, researchers, librarians, zinesters, catalogers, etc.).
 The data: I will use a sampling of data from the three institutions that are currently represented in the Zine Union Catalog: Barnard Zine Library, Denver Zine Library, and the Queer Zine Archive Project (QZAP).
 Stored in the [xZINECOREx Github repository](https://github.com/zinecat/xZINECOREx/tree/master/Test_records) are samplings of records the three collections.
 I’ve identified QZAP’s data set to be the “easiest” to use as it will require the least amount of cleaning (so it’s possible I will just use this set), but ideally, I would like to have all three collections that are currently visible in ZUC to be represented in my visualizations.
 In the ZUC, there are about 20 items from each collection, so I may pull out the information on those items specifically for the visualization or I may just use QZAP’s data.

+**The sketch:**
-###**The sketch:**  I’m not quite sure at all how I want to sketch this out.
+I’m not quite sure at all how I want to sketch this out.
 I feel like three weeks in I should know about what type of visualization I want to make, but I don’t think I’ll really know until I start playing with the data.
 I hope that’s okay!
 Nonetheless, I am including a sketch based on preliminary thoughts I have about the data I’ll be analyzing and the questions I have, but it is for sure going to change!

-###**The Process**
+**The Process**
 I didn’t begin to work with my data until Saturday afternoon where I first assessed my data options.
 As I stated in my proposal, ideally, I wanted to incorporate data from the three collections findable in the Zine Union Catalog: Barnard Zine Archives, Denver Zine Library, and QZAP.
 I started out with QZAP and created several visualizations, but then I imported all three into Tableau, but really couldn’t work out a way to join them successfully.
 I didn’t want to spend too much time massaging this data, so I quickly decided to only use an Excel spreadsheet from GitHub that contained the Queer Zine Archive Project’s (QZAP) collection information.
 Some early notes I have are:

-..* Attempting to combine two sheets or more proves difficult Going to start with QZAP data first.
+- Attempting to combine two sheets or more proves difficult
+- Going to start with QZAP data first.
-QZAP: what fields to I want?
+- QZAP: what fields to I want?
-Zine Creator
+- Zine Creator
-Keywords
+- Keywords
-Dropped all keyword dimensions on Tableau label and # of records on size Cleaning data → restructure the data?
+- Dropped all keyword dimensions on Tableau label and # of records on size
+- Cleaning data → restructure the data?

 At this point, with Jenna Freedman’s (colleague and classmate) advice, I selected all keyword dimensions that were stored in many many columns of the Excel file and pivoted the data so that it became long and skinny data.
 With this “new” data I started to play around in Tableau with different chart types.
 I created:

-Bar charts
+- Bar charts
-Tree maps
+- Tree maps
-Clusters
+- Clusters
-Pie charts
+- Pie charts
-Word clouds
+- Word clouds

 With advice from the instructors I focused the early part of my exploration on really looking at what information the bar chart could provide.
 With my recently acquired Tableau skills, it was easy to get carried away and want to make really fancy charts and visualizations, but they suggested I simply start with a bar chart.